ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

-- Data tables insert point must be beautify. like product create
+- Data tables create section must be beautify. like product create
+- translator in data table
-- data table dropdown must have first option as 'select an Option' will null value.
+- data table dropdown must have first option as 'select an Option' with null value.
 - step="any"  must be add in datatables input type number. its for decimal input .
 - drop product search by barcode or id.
 - return product search by barcode or id.